AChoga03/Honeypot-Project---AWS/README.md

    - Recommended instance type: `t2.medium` or higher.
    - Keypair: Create new Keypair(use configs in [image](https://github.com/user-attachments/assets/a4145240-f91e-451f-94e0-a7549960a259)
 ).
-   - Security Group: Configure to allow inbound traffic on specific honeypot ports (e.g., 22, 80, 445) while restricting access to other critical services.
+   - Network Settings: Configure Network settings to Allow SSH traffic from Your IP Address (use configs in [image](https://github.com/user-attachments/assets/00a970c1-ad2e-4d6e-a8bb-9af41013a78c)
+).

 2. **Access via SSH**:
    - Download the SSH key file (e.g., `Examplekey.pem`) and set permissions: `chmod 400 Examplekey.pem`.